Hell has frozen over. Develocity supports Apache Maven!

 Maven users get faster Maven builds and fine-grained build analysis without having to migrate to Gradle.
 For Gradle users, nothing changes for you, and more exciting features are in development.

 - Capture build scans for Maven builds and understand where build time is spent

 - Speed up Maven builds with a remote build cache shared by your entire team and CI

 View the full recording below:

 ARVE Error: No oembed src detected

 Etienne: Welcome, everyone, and thanks for joining our webinar.
 My name is Etienne.
-I’m a V.P. of Engineering at Gradle and my main focus is working on Gradle Enterprise.
+I’m a V.P. of Engineering at Gradle and my main focus is working on Develocity.
 And with me today is Stefan, do you want to briefly introduce yourself.

 Stefan: Sure, Stephan Oehme I’ve been with Gradle for about three years now mostly working on performance and my latest exploits have been improving the performance of Maven which is part of what we’re talking about today.